-“White List” is one or more payloads, separated by commas, that the app will download telemetry for from Habitat.
-This is useful if you do not have a receiver connected to your phone.
+“White List” is one or more payloads, separated by commas, that the app will download telemetry for, in addition to any locally received payloads.
+This is useful if you do not have a receiver connected to your tablet.

-The “Enable” button enables download of payloads listed in the white list, or any received directly via LoRa etc.
+The “Enable” buttons enable online download of payloads listed in the white list, or any received directly via LoRa etc.

 To see the status of the data sources, touch the status bar on any of the source buttons (USB/Habitat/GPS etc).